FAQ

 What are Nature-based Solutions (NbS)?

-Achieving the Paris 1.5°C target is no longer possible through mere reduction of man-made emissions and capturing and storing them using technological solutions.
+Nature-based solutions are increasingly coming to the fore, rooted in the protection, regeneration and sustainable management of ecosystems.
+This is because it is no longer possible to achieve the Paris 1.5°C target through mere reduction of man-made emissions and capturing and storing them using technological solutions.
 For this reason, nature-based solutions are increasingly coming to the fore, rooted in the protection, regeneration and sustainable management of ecosystems.
 Nature-based solutions are not only one of the most powerful tools to fight climate change, but they also offer a variety of other important advantages for people and nature, such as an unspoiled environment and the protection of biodiversity.

 More about